Congratulations, future Hoyas!

 “Every language has its own natural poetry and I was attracted to how much more richly you can understand the culture, if you start to learn the way that they natively express things,” Hannah von Wiehler (C’15) says.
 “Georgetown helped me so much in regards to my literature and language skills and I’m glad that I ended up on the nontraditional path to being a conductor that I did.
 Had I known that I wanted to conduct before starting school, I would have gone to conservatory for classical music training.
 But I am so glad I didn’t know because I actually think Georgetown gave me an incredible education for being a conductor.”

-Read Hannah’s Story Learn More About the Faculty of Language and Linguistics
+Read Hannah’s Story Learn More About the Faculty of Literatures, Cultures, and Language Studies

 A Scholarly Community